nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

      circuit conditions.

 ### 2.1.
 Creating and Registering a New Padding Machine

+Again, a circuit padding machine is meant to be specified entirely as a single C structure.

 Your machine definitions should go into their own functions in a new file similar to